sanyamdogra/BaseUX-JumpQ/README.md

 * Firestore Database, so that the consumers will have the their purchase history and retail store owners have a clear idea about the availability of items.
 * Firebase ML Kit for barcode scanning.

+### Future scalability of Idea
+* Vitual tour of the store using AR
+* Can be extended to areas like food courts and office Cafeterias.